 Tiny dumplings will fall into the water and float to the top when they are done (after about 30 seconds).

 Remove them from the water with a wire whisk and place the spaetzle in large bowl.
 Keep warm.

 To make the cabbage sauce, start by preparing the bacon and vegetables.
 Cut bacon into 1″ slices.
 Mince the onion, and shred the cabbage.

 In a large skillet or shallow Dutch oven, cook bacon until crispy.
 Add onion to the bacon grease and cook until translucent.

-Stir in whipping cream and dumplings.
+Add the German pasta to the cabbage.
+Stir in whipping cream.
 Continue cooking until the cream starts to thicken.
 Within minutes the pasta will soak up some of the cream, creating a wonderfully creamy dish.
 Season with salt and pepper.